SeanKilleen/seankilleen.github.io/_posts/2024-02-14-6-months-at-sct.md

   caption: "Photo credit: [**ali syaaban @ Unsplash**](https://unsplash.com/@zylo25?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)"
 ---

 It's Valentine's Day!
 I'm grateful for all the love I've got in my life.
+And for my parents' love (Happy Anniversary, Mom & Dad!)

-Today also marks 6 months since I started at [SCT Software](https://sctsoftware.com) as Vice President of Innovation & Products.
+Today also happens to mark 6 months since I started at [SCT Software](https://sctsoftware.com) as VP of Innovation & Products.
 That represented a big move for me -- becoming responsible for leading an emerging engineering organization.

-I'm a big believer in [keeping a "good stuff" list]({% 2018-12-29-you-should-keep-a-good-stuff-list %}).
+I'm a big believer in [keeping a "good stuff" list]({% post_url 2018-12-29-you-should-keep-a-good-stuff-list %}).
 My experience so far has felt phenomenal, and I figured I should take my own advice and take stock here.
 Below are some of the highlights of the past 6 months.
 I'll try to lump things together into some general categories.
 NONE of these things happen without an awesome team and environment, but I'll list things I had at least a large part in.

+This is a personal post and this list is just for me, but I'd still be happy to hear any questions about it in the comments!

 ## People